 People with a mental illness want the same basic things as everyone else:

 - A home – somewhere decent to live

 - A job or something meaningful to do – a reason to get up in the morning

-- A life worth living – friends to share your life with and give you hope.
+- A life worth living – friends and loved ones to share with

 - Be a friend – be there, for the ordinary and extraordinary moments

 - Be brave – don’t tolerate stigma and discrimination